skienzmatishun/rippreport/content/p/winner-and-loser/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Senator Tommy Tuberville disgraced his office by joining a shameful effort to subvert the democratic process on January 6th.
+Senate records and voting logs reveal how Tuberville ignored explicit warnings from senior statesmen to blindly follow party leadership.
+Can Alabama ever recover from the self-inflicted damage caused by such reckless leaders?
 ---
 Congratulations Nick Saban and the Alabama Football team, you have made Alabama proud.